celtera/avendish/book/src/advanced/ui.layout.md

 This will layout children items in a grid.

-Either of `row` and `column` properties can be defined, but not both:
+Either of `rows()` and `columns()` properties can be defined, but not both:
 ```
 static constexpr auto rows() { return 3; }
 static constexpr auto columns() { return 3; }
 ```

-If `columns` is defined, children widget will be laid out in the first row until the column count is reached, then in the second row, etc. until there are no more children items, and conversely if `rows` is defined.
+If `columns()` is defined, children widget will be laid out in the first row until the column count is reached, then in the second row, etc. until there are no more children items, and conversely if `rows()` is defined.

 That is, given:
 ```cpp